Tuesday, October 23

 – Bill Moore, Moore & Associates

 Not All Doom and Gloom

 The Nation's Largest Processor Weighs In

 – Brent Bell, Waste Management

-Concurrent Session G: The Far Reach of Reuse, organized by the National Recycling Coalition
+Concurrent Session G: Exploring the Impacts of the Reuse Economy, organized by the National Recycling Coalition

 10:30 A.M. – 12:00 P.M. | Grand Ballroom D